 The Social Media Experience (SMX) is the result of a series of activities online designed to understand and recognize emotion, and deliver relevant and personalized experiences.
-This is why SMX is one of the hot digital trends in marketing for 2020.
+This is why SMX remains one of the hot digital trends in marketing for 2021.

 Digital emotions are different from physical emotions.
 And the future adoption of new devices and applications enhance, connect, and extend human emotions.
 80% of consumers are more likely to do business with a company if it offers a personalized experience.
 Just Google “social media experience marketing” and see for yourself.